Part I: "Dolce Far Niente"

 Even in the more touristy and high-end areas Napoli (*) is not a meticulously maintained outdoor gallery in the way of northern Italian towns and cities.
 Unlike those cities, Napoli is not eminently Instragramable.
 No one could accuse Napoli of being a beauty queen.
 However, the city's geographical position overlooking the volcanic spectacle of Vesuvius and the Bay of Napoli, stretching out to glamorous Capri and the Amalfi Coast, might allow it to be a contender in the global pageant of cities.
-This beauty, combined with its difficult past as an often conquered are, its near decimation in the WWII and its suffering under the Camorra, lend the city an area of operatic drama.
+This beauty, combined with its difficult past as an often conquered area, its near decimation in the WWII and its suffering under the Camorra, lend the city an air of operatic drama.

 (*) In this page I use the word “Napoli” which is closer to the original Greek name, "Νεάπολις", instead of “Naples”, which is the English name.

 In the assault on the senses that is Napoli, it often feels like someone suddenly turned the volume way up.
 Napolitani (I use the Italian word instaed the English Neapolitans) live life passionately and they live it out on the street.

 Women of a certain age sit on their balconies or on cheap chairs directly outside their buildings to enjoy the theatre of life, either into groups or alone in silence... besides, this is what we call "dulce far niente" (pleasant relaxation in carefree idleness).

 Merchants sing and shout as they peddle their wares.
 Children set up makeshift football pitches.
 Street artists paint striking murals.
 The devout build shrines to the Madonna.